< return to ' CURRENT INSTALLATIONS' <

 Blind-

-5 - this uniquely wider than long side-facade blind has been made of two joined lengths.
-It is laid across the studio width, its top to the left.
-The option of covering it with a close-spaced 'venetian-blind' of narrow strips is being tested - it was not adopted - this is the only blind without this additional rhythmical layer.
+5 - The option of covering this blind with a close-spaced 'venetian-blind' of narrow strips is being tested - it was not adopted - this is the only blind without this additional rhythmical layer.

 17-6-08